ZEW president says confidence boost from ECB's QE has peaked

-MANNHEIM, Germany (Reuters) - The economic stimulus stemming from the European Central Bank’s quantitative easing (QE) program was felt mainly until early this year but concerns about a hangover it may cause rose in March, the president of German think tank ZEW said on Tuesday.
+MANNHEIM, Germany, March 17 (Reuters) - The economic stimulus stemming from the European Central Bank’s quantitative easing (QE) programme was felt mainly until early this year but concerns about a hangover it may cause rose in March, the president of German think tank ZEW said on Tuesday.

 “My feeling is that the boost in confidence caused by QE came mostly, I would say, until January and February,” ZEW president Clemens Fuest said.